ibexa/documentation-developer/docs/guide/personalization/developer_guide/user_api.md

 - DATE - An XSD-formatted date, for example, "2014-08-07"
 - DATETIME - An XSD-formatted time without a time zone, for example, "2014-08-07T14:43:12"
-- NOMINAL - A value from a fixed length list, for example "gender" or "favorite film genre". *This is the default value*
+- NOMINAL - A value from a fixed length list, for example "gender" or "favorite film genre".
+If you do not set the attribute type, this is the default value
 - NUMERIC - A decimal value, for example, "1.23" or "-2345"
 - TEXT - A longer text, usually free form